 Epstein-Barr virus (EBV)-associated lymphomas

 Malignant lymphomas are malignancies arising from lymphoid organs and tissues.
 Approximately 589,580 new cases of lymphoma were diagnosed worldwide with mortality of 274,891 in 20181.
 Oncogenic EBV is associated with various types of lymphoma, including post-transplant lymphoproliferative disease (PTLD), Hodgkin’s lymphoma (HL), Non-Hodgkin’s lymphoma (NHL) and NK/T cell lymphoma2.
 Standard treatments of advanced HL and NHL are chemotherapy, radiotherapy and targeted therapy, and recently, CAR-T cell therapy was approved for a type of NHL.
-PTLD currently has limited treatment options with rituximab as the standard treatment.
+PTLD currently has limited treatment options with anti-CD20 antibody as the standard treatment.